In Malis Kidal, Former Rebels Enforce Law And Order - UrduPoint

 The situation is "calm" in Kidal, said Attiyoub Ag Intalla, the head of a civil society group, but it remains "uncertain".

-Further south, the areas of Gao and Menaka have for months been plagued by fighting between the army, armed groups and jihadists, with civilians caught in the crossfire.
+Further south, the areas of Gao and Menaka have for months been plagued by fighting between the army, armed groups and militants, with civilians caught in the crossfire.

 The violence could "come here", the civil society leader worried.
 Displaced people are already pouring in, he said.